animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 to use the other replicas.

 All common configuration options are available for REPLICATE Regions.
-Spring Data for GemFire offers a `replicated-region` element.
+Spring Data for VMware GemFire offers a `replicated-region` element.
 The following example shows a minimal declaration:

 ```highlight